xraorudy/SI507FinalProject_output/README.md

 ## How to run tests
 1. First, you should run the SI507project_code file to create correspondingly file(i.e. json file)
-2. Second, access the directory where both test and code relatd file are
+2. Input the data from csv file for 5-10 items or whatever you like
 3. Run the specific test file

 ## In this repository: